"Holding Court" John A. Macdonald Statue

 Genocide and Nation-destroyer

-by Paul Allen, about 4 years ago
+by Paul Allen, over 5 years ago

 When Holding Court was erected on Picton Main Street in July 2015, the Truth and Reconciliation Commission of Canada (TRCC) had already started publishing its findings and recommendations, including John A. Macdonald's political ambitions and racist attitudes lead him to initiate and prosecute a campaign of cultural genocide against Indigenous Peoples.
 The TRCC's findings with regard to Macdonald's priimary responsibility for the creation of Indian Residential Schools in Canada were perhaps the first glimpse that many Canadians had of Macdonald's dark legacy as their first Prime Minister and Superintendent-General of Indian Affiars.
 The TRCC's findings in 2015 re: Macdonald's cultural...
 Continue reading